Subspace Fusion Sensing for Cooperative ISAC: Subspace fusion sensing algorithm

 Thus, the noise power can be estimated as $\hat{\sigma}_n^2 = \frac{1}{MKNP} S_{p,n}(\xi)$.
 By substituting $\hat{\sigma}_n^2$ into \eqref{equation:log_like}, we have

 where $\propto$ denotes proportionality.
 Thus, we can obtain the optimal $\boldsymbol{\xi}$ by minimizing the following cost function, i.e.,

 Problem \eqref{equation:search_xi} presents a high-dimensional, nonlinear optimization challenge characterized by a complex cost function.
 Consequently, deriving a closed-form analytical expression for $\hat{\xi}$ is mathematically intractable.
 Although exhaustive grid search methods could theoretically locate the global optimum, the associated computational complexity is prohibitively high, rendering such an approach impractical for practical applications.
 Therefore, we simplify this problem from a subspace perspective to reduce the dimension of searching.
-A concept named EVA array is proposed in Fig. \ref{fig:EVA}a.
+A concept named EVA array is proposed in Fig. \ref{fig:EVA}.
+The EVA array is a spatial-frequency equivalent representation and does not create additional antenna locations in physical space.
 Specifically, we can fully exploit the degrees of freedom in both the spatial and frequency domains to achieve enhanced sensing performance by treating the signals received across $M$ physical antennas and $K$ subcarriers as observations from a virtual antenna array with $MK$ equivalent elements.
 To achieve this idea, we first perform the mode-2 unfolding of $\mathcalbf{Y}_p$, given by

 The mode-2 unfolding operation in \eqref{equation:Y_unfolding} stacks the spatial dimension and the frequency dimension.
 Thus, each EVA corresponds to a specific combination of a physical antenna index and a subcarrier index in the EVA array.
 Then, the covariance matrix of \eqref{equation:Y_unfolding} can be estimated as